FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1985/1985-03-17-a-royal-night-of-one-hundred-stars.md

 title: A Royal Night of One Hundred Stars
 maintitle: A Royal Night of One Hundred Stars
 subtitle: National Theatre (Olivier Theatre), London
-description: Recorded at the National Theatre (Olivier Theatre), London on 17 March 1985 for Broadcast by London Weekend Television (LWT) on 31 March 1985
+description: Recorded at the National Theatre (Olivier Theatre), London on 17 March 1985 for Broadcast by London Weekend Television (LWT) on 31 March 1985.
+media: National Theatre (Olivier Theatre), London
+post_description: Recorded on 17 March 1985 for Broadcast by London Weekend Television (LWT) on 31 March 1985.
 image: /assets/images/ITV/
 categories: [London Weekend Television, Theatre]
 ---